microsoft/dev-proxy/specs/rate-limiting.md

 When the time of next reset is reached, the plugin will reset the total number of resources available to the value of the `rateLimit` setting.

 Rate limiting and retry after headers are configurable because some APIs use different names for these headers, such as `X-RateLimit-Limit`, `X-RateLimit-Remaining`, `X-RateLimit-Reset`, and `X-Retry-After`.
 Default names for these headers are aligned with the IETF spec and Microsoft Graph.

+In the documentation, include a reference to [throttling documentation](https://learn.microsoft.com/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online#application-throttling) so that customers know how to configure settings to simulate different scenarios.